jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 * It adds class features (as of v.0.2.0)
 * It has a UI to add your own custom classes (as of v.0.6.0)
 * It adds powers now (as of v.0.8.0)
+* It has support for hybrid classes (as of v.0.9.0)